arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Ex2Task3"></a>
 #### Task 3 - Enabling the Local Cache ####

-When using Windows Azure Caching, you have the option of using a local cache that allows objects to be cached in-memory at the client, as well as being stored in the cache cluster.
+When using Windows Azure Cache Service, you have the option of using a local cache that allows objects to be cached in-memory at the client.
+When the application requests the object, the cache client checks whether the object resides in the local cache.
+If so, the reference to the object is returned immediately without contacting the cache service.
+If it does not exist, the object is retrieved from the cache service.
 In this task, you will enable the local cache and then compare the access time with the remote case.

 1. Open the **ProductsRepository.cs** file in the **Services** folder of the **CloudShop** project.